charlespwd/f-kriging/README.md

 f-kriging
 =============================
+### NOT MAINTAINED.
+OLD CODE.
+I'M NOT PROUD OF THIS.

 This is a fortran code to perform the Cokriging method, Kriging method, for a predetermined grid or for a grid constructed via adaptive sequential sampling.
 I am also currently working